ahaque/hive-hbase-rdf/README.md

 # HBase+Hive for RDF

-An implementation of Hive over HBase to store and query RDF.
+An implementation of Hive over HBase to store and query RDF

 ### Files
 * src/DataSetProcessor.java - MapReduce program parses the dataset file and gets the unique subjects.